intel/device-modeling-language/doc/1.4/language.md

 parameters.
 If a memoized method call throws, then subsequent calls will throw without executing the body.

-Results are cached per device instance, except for memoized methods that are also declared independent, in which case result caching is shared across all device instances.
+Results for a memoized method is cached per device instance, except for memoized methods that are also declared independent, in which case result caching is shared across all device instances.
 This mechanism can be used to compute device-independent data which is then shared across all device instances of the model.

-For `shared` memoized methods, result caching is done per-instance, and is not shared across template instances.
+The results of `shared` memoized methods are cached per template instance, and are not shared across all objects instantiating the template.

 (Indirectly) recursive memoized method calls are not allowed; the result of such a call is undefined.
 Performing such a method call will result in a